-The NM Secretary of State’s Office (“Office”) hereby gives notice that the Office will conduct public hearings at the State Capitol Room 311, 491 Old Santa Fe Trail, Santa Fe, New Mexico 87501, to accept comments on the following rules:
+The NM Secretary of State’s Office hereby gives notice that the Office will conduct public hearings on Tuesday, December 29, 2015 from 9:00 AM to 11:00 AM at the State Capitol Room 311, 491 Old Santa Fe Trail, Santa Fe, New Mexico 87501, to accept comments on the following rules:

-Interested individuals may provide comments at the public hearing and/ or submit written comments to Kari Fresquez, Interim Election Director via email to SOS Rules, fax (505)827-8081, or mail at Attn: Kari Fresquez – proposed rule, Secretary of State, 325 Don Gaspar, Suite 300, Santa Fe, NM 87501.
+Interested individuals may provide comments at the public hearing and/or submit written comments to Kari Fresquez, Interim Election Director via email to SOS Rules (firstname.lastname@example.org), fax (505)827-8081, or mail at Attn: Kari Fresquez – proposed rule, Secretary of State, 325 Don Gaspar, Suite 300, Santa Fe, NM 87501.

-Written comments must be received no later than 5:00 pm on the date prior to the hearing.
+Written comments must be received no later than 5:00 PM on the date prior to the hearing.
 However, the submission of written comments as soon as possible is encouraged.
-Copies of the proposed rules may be accessed on the Office’s website (links provided above) or obtained from Ms. Fresquez by calling (505) 827-3600.
+Copies of the proposed rules may be accessed on the Office’s website (links provided above) or obtained by calling (505) 827-3600.

 Individuals with disabilities who require this information in an alternative format or need any form of auxiliary aid to attend or participate in the public hearing are asked to contact Ms. Fresquez as soon as possible to provide requested special accommodations.